bryanmylee/svelte-headless-table/README.md

 ## Why Svelte Headless Table?

+### Svelte First

+Svelte Headless Table is designed to work **seamlessly** with Svelte.
+If you love Svelte, you will love Svelte Headless Table.

 ### Headless

 Beauty is subjective – everybody wants components to match their own theme!
 That's why Svelte Headless Table is **headless** by design.
 You are in full control of how your table looks, down to the very last component, class, and style.